vaishjp/Incident-Management-System/README.md

 ---

 ##  3. System Overview
-The IMS system is built as a distributed, asynchronous, event-driven architecture.
+This system is designed with real-world SRE principles such as fault isolation, backpressure handling, and observability to simulate production-grade incident management workflows.

 ### High-Level Flow:
-> Signals ➔ API ➔ In-Memory Queue ➔ Workers ➔ DBs ➔ Dashboard
+ Signals ➔ API ➔ In-Memory Queue ➔ Workers ➔ DBs ➔ Dashboard

 ---